Right-covariant differential calculus on ${\cal F}({\mathbb C}_q^{2|1})$: -graded Hopf-Lie algebras

 To better stated the relations given in the above theorem let us choose

 In this case, we have the relations

-We denote the Lie superalgebra generated by the unit {\bf 1} and the generators $H$, $K$, $\Theta$ modulo the relations (\ref{5.5}) by $L$.
-We know that the generators $H$, $K$ and $\Theta$ are endowed with a natural coproduct and then Hopf superalgebra.
+We denote the ${\mathbb Z}_2$-graded Lie algebra generated by the unit {\bf 1} and the generators $H$, $K$, $\Theta$ modulo the relations (\ref{5.5}) by ${\cal L}$.
+We know that the generators $H$, $K$ and $\Theta$ are endowed with a natural coproduct and then ${\mathbb Z}_2$-graded Hopf algebra.
 To determine the action of co-maps on these vector fields, we first need a lemma that can be proved by the mathematical induction technique.

 \begin{lemma} The action of the 1-forms given in $(\ref{4.16})$ on the monomial $f=x^my^n\theta$ as follows

 \end{lemma}